ericyd/ericyd.github.io/_setup.md

 Documenting in case I ever need to do this again.

-1. Create repo to use with github pages, e.g. `ericyd.github.io`
+1. On Github, Create repo to use with github pages, e.g. `ericyd.github.io`
-2. Add file `CNAME` with desired domain name
+2. On Github, Add file `CNAME` with desired domain name
-3. In Google Domains, set everything to use Google nameservers if not already
+3. In [Google Domains](https://domains.google.com), set everything to use Google nameservers if not already
-4. In Google Domains, add custom records for `A` and `MX` types to match below
+4. In [Google Domains](https://domains.google.com), add custom records for `A` and `MX` types to match below

 Name            | Type  | TTL | Data
 ----------------|-------|-----|------------